I’m serious. I wonder this every year, in the days before Easter.

 GOD IS SO GOOD! / GOD HELPS ME ALL OF THE TIME! / GOD HELPS ME FIND MY CAR KEYS AND KEEPS ME SAFE!

 Oh, right.
 Here’s the selfish, entitled, I’M SPECIAL!!!! type of xtian.
 Usually they are teenagers, it’s a common phase.
 Some folks never grow out of it.
 Church is great, I see all my friends and sing songs and feel good about how special we are.
 Nobody else matters as long as I feel my Sky-Daddy is looking out for ME 24-7.
-(Xtian – “nuh UH!
-My church gives to the poor and I tithe so I give to the poor so I’ve done my part.”)
 Thank you for admitting that you see the All-Powerful, All-Knowing Creator of the Universe as your personal slave.
-Thank you for admitting that you don’t give a rat’s ass about anything that Jesus of Nazareth ever said.
-You don’t worship Jesus or God.
 You worship yourself.
 Go away.

 IT’S REQUIRED TO GET TO HEAVEN / ESCAPE HELL / TO SEE MY PARENTS AGAIN

 Ah, here is a sticking point.
 I have a number of very intelligent xtian friends that I would like to ask about their views of heaven and hell.
 I actually know the response of a few of them is that “Hell cannot exist – or if it does, it must be a place of learning, not of torture.”
 I like that, but it’s not Biblical.
-But they reject the validity of most of the Bible, so asking them what they believe and why would be fun.
+They reject the validity of most of the Bible.
 But asking them “If it was somehow proven that there is no afterlife, would you still go to church?” is something I cannot do.
 Why?
 Because every one of them is focused on a person – or a group of people – that they absolutely MUST be reunited with after death.
-When I ask any question that challenges the faith of these folks in any way, I get a pained, confused silence.
-The idea that __ might not be waiting for them is too horrible to contemplate.
+If I make any statement that challenges the faith of these folks in any way, I get a pained, confused silence.
+The idea that x might not be waiting for them is too horrible to contemplate.
 So they must go to church.

 The concept of an afterlife, any variation, to me, is illogical and unworkable on so many levels that I probably should write a blog on that topic alone.
 But it seems to be the major driving force of a lot of my religious friends.